Still believe double denim is a fashion faux pas? Forget about it, mon ami.

 Black Double Denim

 Black denim eschews the need to worry about looking too denim-y.
 First up, black double denim looks best in skinny fits.
 Think skinny jeans and a snug jacket, channelling that rock star mood.
 When going relaxed, black double denim works well in a vintage stonewash, or a dark charcoal, keeping the jeans darker in shade than the top.
-Suede-y boots or black sneakers are the footwear win, keeping your under shirt dark at night or light for the day.
+Suede boots or black sneakers are the footwear win, keeping your undershirt dark at night or light for the day.

 Matching Double Denim

 Matching your double denim is being adopted by gents looking for a super casual version of the traditional suit.
 Darker indigo shades are key here.
-Then, the fit – ensuring both your top and bottom halves are slim, the jacket cut sharp, much like a blazer.
-With only some of jacket buttons fastened – never the top or bottom ones – this look needs a collared shirt and tie, the crisp duo peeking over the neck as the focal point of the outfit.
+Then, for the fit, ensure both your top and bottom halves are slim with your jacket cut sharp, much like a blazer.
+With only some of your jacket buttons fastened – never the top or bottom ones – this look needs a collared shirt and tie, the crisp duo peeking over the neck as the focal point of the outfit.
 Rugged boots or clean sneakers finish off this sartorial experiment.

 White With Double Denim

 Adding some white to your denim rotation gives another foolproof option for pulling off a double-denim look without having to worry about shades of blue melting into one another.
-And it’s not as heavy handed in summer compared to black.
-Plus, it’s rather a rare denim choice, considering white jeans tend to fill most men with fear with the I’m-at-a-party food and wine stains likely to occur.
+And it’s not as heavy-handed in summer compared to black.
+Plus, it’s rather a rare denim choice, considering white jeans tend to fill most men with fear of food and wine stains.